 Requirements for the Major in Sociology (SOC)

 The major in Sociology leads to the Bachelor of Arts degree.
-All sociology courses offered for the major, except those graded S/U, must be passed with a letter grade of C or higher.
-Of courses outside the Department offered for the major, only one may be taken with the Pass/No Credit option.
+All sociology courses completed for the major, except those graded S/U, must be passed with a letter grade of C or higher.
+Excluding required courses, credit can be awarded for just one P graded course.

-Completion of the major requires 39 credits, of which 30 to 33 are in sociology courses.
+Completion of the major requires 39 credits, of which 27 to 30 credits are in Sociology courses.